LESSON GROUP 2 PART 1

 The next step is to apply shampoo.
-Dog shampoos are usually concentrated, this means you will need to mix them with water to use them.
+Dog shampoos are usually concentrated; this means you will need to mix them with water to use them.
 Most salons have special mixing bottles with dilution rates and levels printed on them.

 VIRTUAL FIELD TRIP THE IMPORTANCE OF CLEANING YOUR SHAMPOO MIXING BOTTLES.

 This video explains what bacteria can grow in your shampoo mixing bottles.
-It is important to only mix what you will use in one day, and to wash out the mixing bottles at the end of each day with 10% bleach/80% water in the mixing bottle.
+It is important only to mix what you will use in one day and to wash out the mixing bottles at the end of each day with 10% bleach/80% water in the mixing bottle.
 Allow the mix to sit for ten minutes and rinse.

 Dogs require at least two shampoo applications to get clean.
-The first shampoo breaks down oil and surface dirt while the second shampoo gets the dog totally clean.
-You will only need to do a quick rinse after the first shampooing, and a thorough rinse after the second shampooing.
-If a dog is quite filthy a third or even fourth shampooing may be necessary.
+The first shampoo breaks down oil and surface dirt, while the second shampoo gets the dog totally clean.
+You will only need to do a quick rinse after the first shampooing and a thorough rinse after the second shampooing.
+If a dog is quite filthy, a third or even fourth shampooing may be necessary.

 Apply shampoo starting at the neck of the dog, back toward the tail of the dog, and then down the sides and legs of the dog.
-Finally apply shampoo carefully to the dog’s head avoiding getting soap into their eyes.
+Finally, apply shampoo carefully to the dog’s head, avoiding getting soap into their eyes.
 Some shampoos are labeled “tearless,” however it is still safest to avoid getting shampoo in the dog’s eyes.

 Remember that friction is what makes shampoo work.
-This means you must rub the dog while the shampoo is applied so the shampoo picks up dirt particles off the dog.
+This means you must rub the dog while the shampoo is applied, so the shampoo picks up dirt particles off the dog.
 Pay special attention to a dog’s feet, bottom, ears, mouth, and eyes.
 These are the areas where debris builds up.
 They are also the areas a pet owner pays the most attention to.

 DOG BATHING WITH A BATHING SYSTEM